DesignSafe-CI/api-user-guide/docs/create_client.md

 ---

-The Agave CLI is used to configure your user environment to interact with the SD2E platform.
+The Agave CLI is used to configure your user environment to interact with the Designsafe platform.
 If you do not yet have the CLI installed and in your `$PATH`, first go [here](install_cli.md).

 <br>
-#### Initiate with the SD2E Agave tenant
+#### Initiate with the Designsafe Agave tenant

 On the command line, perform:
 ```
 % tenants-init -t sd2e

-You are now configured to interact with the APIs at https://api.sd2e.org/
+You are now configured to interact with the APIs at https://agave.designsafe-ci.org/
 ```

 This new configuration is stored in an Agave configuration file located in your